gokuthug1/gplr/README.md

 ## Features

-- **Modern, Auto-Hiding UI:** Clean controls that disappear during playback for an unobstructed view, even while paused.
+- **Modern, Auto-Hiding UI:** Clean controls that disappear during playback for an unobstructed view.
+- **Volume Booster:** Use the Web Audio API to boost volume up to 200%, accessible via an icon, the settings menu, or a keyboard shortcut.
 - **Advanced Settings Menu:**
-    - Live theme color customization.
     - Playback speed control (0.5x to 2x).
     - Comprehensive caption styling: font family, size, color, background color, and background opacity.
+    - Customize the player's primary accent color.
     - Settings are saved locally to persist across sessions.
 - **Thumbnail Previews:** See a video preview when hovering over the progress bar.
-- **Full Keyboard Control:** Shortcuts for play/pause, volume, fullscreen, and seeking.
+- **Full Keyboard Control:** Comprehensive shortcuts for play/pause, volume, seeking, fullscreen, and more.
 - **Picture-in-Picture & Fullscreen:** Native browser support for both modes.
 - **Responsive & Lightweight:** Looks great on all screen sizes with no external dependencies.
 - **Simple Integration:** Add to your site with a single script tag and a CSS class.